webdriverio/selenium-standalone/docs/API.md

 ## Set `selenium-standalone` Version as NodeJS environment parameter

-You can set any version by `process.env.SELENIUM_VERSION=3.141.59` before starting selenium-standalone
+You can set any version by `process.env.SELENIUM_VERSION=3.141.59` before starting selenium-standalone.
 Default values are here: [lib/default-config.js](../lib/default-config.js)